 The Compensation Committee, composed solely of independent directors, is responsible for making executive compensation decisions for the named executive officers.
-The Compensation Committee works very closely with its independent compensation consultant, and management to examine pay and performance matters throughout the year.
+The Compensation Committee works closely with its independent compensation consultant and management to examine pay and performance matters throughout the year.

-Each year, the CEO and Chief Financial Officer establish a budget, which is approved by the Board of Directors.
-The budget establishes sales targets and other performance-related goals, which gives the Compensation Committee a basis for reviewing and establishing the goals and objectives related to the compensation of the named executive officers.
-During this review, the Compensation Committee considers the balance between short-term cash compensation and long-term incentives, evaluates the performance of the named executive officers in light of established goals and objectives, considers our prior performance and our relative stockholder return and sets the compensation levels of the named executive officers based on that evaluation.
-The Compensation Committee also uses market and peer group data to determine appropriate total direct compensation levels (consisting of base salary, annual bonus and long-term incentives) for the named executive officers (see "Assessing External Market Practice" below for more information).
-Finally, in making subjective evaluations of the overall performance of named executive officers, the Compensation Committee considers the named executive officers' performance from the perspective of our core values and our leadership competencies, which include practicing integrity, driving innovation, operational excellence, developing employees, and environmental stewardship.
+Each year, the CEO and CFO establish a budget, which is approved by the Board of Directors.
+The budget establishes sales targets and other performance-related goals, which gives the Compensation Committee a basis for approving financial and individual performance targets under the annual incentive plans for the year.
+The Compensation Committee also reviews the established goals and objectives related to the compensation of the named executive officers.
+During this review, the Compensation Committee considers the balance between short-term cash compensation and long-term incentives, evaluates the performance of the named executive officers in light of established goals and objectives, considers prior performance and our relative stockholder return and sets the compensation levels of the named executive officers based on that evaluation.
+The Compensation Committee uses market and peer group data to determine appropriate total direct compensation levels (consisting of base salary, annual bonus and long-term incentives) for the named executive officers "below for more information).
+Finally, in making subjective evaluations of the overall performance of named executive officers, the Compensation Committee considers the named executive officers' performance from the perspective of our core values and our leadership competencies, which include practicing integrity, driving innovation, demonstrating agility, operational excellence, developing employees, and environmental stewardship.

-The CEO and Senior Vice President, Human Resources may also provide the Compensation Committee with additional analyses and recommendations that reflect such factors as level of experience, time in the position and applicable skill set as to the compensation of the named executive officers, although neither the CEO nor the Senior Vice President, Human Resources makes recommendations with respect to his or her own compensation.
+The CEO and Executive Vice President, Human Resources may also provide the Compensation Committee with additional analyses and recommendations that reflect such factors as level of experience, time in the position and applicable skill set as to the compensation of the named executive officers, although neither the CEO nor the Executive Vice President, Human Resources makes recommendations with respect to his or her own compensation.